knuxify/blog/_posts/2023-04-11-tab3-display.md

 **This part was added later, on April 15th 2023.** As it turns out, I had jumped to conclusions here way too fast, and missed some details.

-As it turns out - indeed, the downstream lp855x device isn't fully configured for PWM control - the folks adding the necessary setup structs did not set up the `pwm_set_intensity` element, which *should* be a pointer to a function that sets the duty cycle for the PWM to match the requested brightness.
+Indeed, the downstream lp855x device isn't fully configured for PWM control - the folks adding the necessary setup structs did not set up the `pwm_set_intensity` element, which *should* be a pointer to a function that sets the duty cycle for the PWM to match the requested brightness.
 Let me explain.

 The PWM **period** is the total period of the PWM signal, and the **duty cycle** is the active time.
 The way you set the backlight's intensity is by adjusting the duty cycle value - the closer it is to 0, the dimmer the backlight gets, and the closer it is to the period (which acts as the "maximum" value), the brighter it gets.